 Co-operation with the Royal Theatre

-The soloist programme at the Opera Academy is provided in co-operation with The Royal Theatre
+Study programmes at the Opera Academy are provided in co-operation with The Royal Theatre.

 Form and content of the entrance examination